Syn-McJ/TFClassify-Unity/README.md

 ***To use your own model:***

 - Make sure your model trained with TensorFlow 1.4 if you use 0.3 version of the Unity plugin that I linked above.
-You can also try 0.4 version that use TensorFlow 1.7.1.
+You can also try [0.4 version](https://s3.amazonaws.com/unity-ml-agents/0.4/TFSharpPlugin.unitypackage) that uses TensorFlow 1.7.1.
 - Change extension of your model from .pb to .bytes.
 - Put your model and labels in Resources.
 - Set Model file and Labels file to your model and labels in main camera object of the scene you chose.